Parental Alienation: When One Parent Turns a Child Against the Other

 Force the children to lie about the other parent.

-At the age of 18, a man’s father showed him a shoebox of cashed child support checks (This was in the days when your monthly bank statement was mailed to you with the checks you had written that were cashed by the recipient of the check).
+At the age of 18, a man’s father showed him a shoebox of cashed child support checks (This was in the era when your monthly bank statement was mailed to you with the checks you had written that were cashed by the recipient of the check).
 The existence of the cashed checks went against everything the man had been told by his mother.

-After his parents divorced, his mom had filled his head with stories of how dad didn’t care about him, including what he discovered were lies about non-payment of child support.
+After his parents divorced, his mom had filled his head with stories of how his dad didn’t care about him, including what he discovered were lies about non-payment of child support.

 Dad had tried and tried to secure time with the children, but his attempts were thwarted.
-Mom had so manipulated the situation that she demanded that the children lie about dad in court.
+Mom had so manipulated the situation that she demanded that the children lie about Dad in court.
 Torn, but wanting to please her, the children had complied.
 They falsely accused their dad of child abuse.
-The court believed their stories and dad was banned from contact with the children.
+The court believed their stories, and Dad was banned from contact with the children.

-Having lost his custody court battles and his right to see his children, dad moved out of state but kept sending the support checks.
+Having lost his custody court battles and his right to see his children, Dad moved out of state but kept sending the support checks.

 I have seen several cases similar to this one.